 headshot of Jan Phlegar Jan Phlegar is working on the NECC's Leadership Networks for Advancing Student Literacy and Numeracy (ASLaN) Initiative and serves as the liaison to the National Center on Teacher Quality.
 She has 20 years of experience in providing technical assistance to New England states on education policy and practice in school and district improvement, leadership development and educator quality initiatives, and the use of technology to support learning, among other areas of expertise.
 Her Master of Arts in Teaching degree from Emory University is in history.

-headshot of Andrea ReadeAndrea Reade engages in the work of the New England Comprehensive Center through involvement on regional and state initiatives focused on literacy and school improvement.
-As co-leader of the regional Adolescent Literacy Initiative, she utilizes the expertise and knowledge derived from working as a curriculum and instruction administrator, middle school and high school English teacher, and instructor of students in the Graduate School of Education at the University of Massachusetts, Lowell to assist states in effectuating positive educational change through enhancing and refining their implementation of NCLB.
-Reade holds master's degrees in both the teaching of English and in educational curriculum and instruction.
-She is currently working on her doctoral dissertation at the University of Massachusetts, Lowell in completion of her Doctor of Education in leadership in schooling.
+headshot of Andrea ReadeAndrea Reade-Thompson serves as the NECC liaison to New Hampshire and engages in NECC regional and state initiatives in literacy and school improvement.
+As co-leader of the regional Adolescent Literacy Initiative, she drew on her background in curriculum and instruction administration, middle and high school English teaching, and teaching in the Graduate School of Education at the University of Massachusetts, Lowell to assist states in effectuating positive educational change.
+Reade-Thompson holds master's degrees in both educational curriculum and instruction and teaching English and is completing her doctoral dissertation at the University of Massachusetts, Lowell for her Doctor of Education in school leadership.

 Joe Trunk, RMC Research